Hsu Ching-wen

 Hsu Ching-wen (徐竫雯 (徐竫雯, Xú Jìng-wén); born 19 August 1996) is a Taiwanese former professional tennis player.

-Hsu won five singles and 12 doubles titles on the ITF Circuit.
+Hsu won five singles and twelve doubles titles on the ITF Women's Circuit.
 On 21 March 2016, she reached her best singles ranking of world No. 317.
 On 9 January 2017, she peaked at No. 163 in the WTA doubles rankings.
 In November 2019, she played her last professional tournament at the Taipei Challenger.

-Hsu was born in Kaohsiung.
-Playing for Chinese Taipei Fed Cup team, she has a win–loss record of 3–5.
+Playing for Chinese Taipei Fed Cup team, Hsu has a win–loss record of 3–5.